-- The loss or gain in a financial asset at fair value with changes in profit and loss is recognised in the profit and loss account of the financial year under the sub-caption "Losses from financial investments" or "Profits from financial investments" in the Life Insurance and Non-life Insurance segment. - The loss or gain in an asset available for sale is directly recognised in equity in the line "Adjustments through valuation" until the financial asset is cancelled in the accounting records, with exception of losses through value impairment and losses or gains due to exchange rate.
+The loss or gain in a financial asset at fair value with changes in profit and loss is recognised

+• The loss or gain in an asset available for sale is directly recognised in equity in the line "Adjustments through valuation" until the financial asset is cancelled in the accounting records, with exception of losses through value impairment and losses or gains due to exchange rate.
 At the time of cancellation, the loss or gain which has been previously recognised in equity is registered in the profit and loss account of the financial year.